-- Taaleri Code of Conduct (May 2022) - o The Code of Conduct govern and describes the ethical principles that guide all our operations and apply to all staff.
-In addition, the Code of Conduct covers a description of sustainable business conduct and working with stakeholders. - Taaleri Energia Partner Code of Conduct (April 2023) - o Partner Code of Conduct (PCoC) extends our corporate responsibility expectations to our business partners and defines the basic principles to which Taaleri Energia expects our partners to adhere. - Taaleri Energia ESG policy (May 2023) and Taaleri Plc Sustainability Policy (December 2023) - o The sustainability policies of Taaleri Plc and the ESG Policy of Taaleri Energia describe the approaches to analysing, monitoring, avoiding and mitigating principal adverse impacts.
-Examples include thematic investing, positive screening and negative screening, and influencing investees through active ownership and engagement.
+- Taaleri Code of Conduct (March 2024) - o The Code of Conduct governs and describes the ethical principles that guide all our operations and apply to all staff.
+In addition, the Code of Conduct covers a description of sustainable business conduct and working with stakeholders. - Taaleri Energia Partner Code of Conduct (April 2023) - o Partner Code of Conduct (PCoC) extends our corporate responsibility expectations to our business partners and defines the basic principles to which Taaleri Energia expects our partners to adhere. - Taaleri Energia Funds Management Stakeholder Engagement Principles (May 2022) - o The Stakeholder Engagement Principles defines Taaleri Energia Ltd.'s approach to stakeholder engagement in the investments made by Taaleri Energia directly, indirectly or through its private equity funds.

 In addition, the fund management applies additional policies and practices targeted at mitigating major negative impacts on sustainability factors and policies that guide the manager's actions.

 The manager considers a range of indicators to identify and assess the adverse impacts of our investees, which include, but are not limited to:

 - Greenhouse gas emissions and climate-related risks;

 - Water usage and waste management;

 - Biodiversity and ecosystem impacts;

 - Labor practices and human rights;

 - Health and safety;

 - Gender equality and diversity;

 - Supply chain management;

-- Ethical conduct and anti-corruption measures:
+- Ethical conduct and anti-corruption measures;

 - Board composition and corporate governance practices.

-In case principal adverse impacts and other major unfavourable consequences are not reduced over more than one reporting period and/or are not due to changes in absolute PAI values but rather changes in financial value-related calculation methodology, the manager will take the following actions:
+If principal adverse impacts and other major unfavourable consequences are not reduced over more than one reporting period and/or are not due to changes in absolute PAI values but rather changes in financial value-related calculation methodology, the manager will take the following actions:

-- Re-evaluate our engagement strategy and consider alternative strategies to promote change, such as increased dialogue, and collaboration with other stakeholders - Re-evaluate our investment strategy and consider whether it is in the best interests of our investors and beneficiaries to maintain or adjust our exposure to the investee company. - Engage with regulators, industry associations, or other relevant stakeholders to address systemic issues that may be hindering progress on reducing adverse impacts.
+- Re-evaluate our engagement strategy and consider alternative strategies to promote change, such as increased dialogue, and collaboration with other stakeholders. - Re-evaluate our investment strategy and consider whether it is in the best interests of our investors and beneficiaries to maintain or adjust our exposure to the investee company. - Engage with regulators, industry associations, or other relevant stakeholders to address systemic issues that may be hindering progress on reducing adverse impacts.